sarahciston/codingcare/_drafts/lavenderhaze.md

 OpenAI, Google, Amazon, Apple, Meta (WhatsApp, FB) Same WhatsApp group: How big was this group?
 What was the topic, how active were they?
 I'm in plenty of groups I have on mute that are merely infostreams, and I don't agree with everything said in every group I'm in.
 How about you?
 When the same brand names and technologies come up in both spheres, can I not discuss, not confront, not change how I use them?

-Object detection > imagenet > historically suspect dataset lineages of tech that remain embedded in the outputs of emergent tech
+Object detection > Imagenet > historically suspect dataset lineages of tech that remain embedded in the outputs of emergent tech
 Sat imagery, wind. giving data

 Generative AI trained on reddit, wiki, github.
 Generate targets, acting now before confirming (human confirmation is cursory at best (that the person appears male)) *What does it mean to "confirm"?*

-*ask gpt how to divest*
+*ask gpt how to switch to companies whose ideals I share*

+## Connections to technologies in the West

+Ford's proposed patent for "in-vehicle advertisement presentation" via audio surveillance.
+To deliver targeted advertising, also includes current vehicle location and current speed, learns driver preferences [@vermaVehicleAdvertisementPresentation2024].
+One of the more frightening parts is that it would require no new hardware, the capacity already exists in the vehicles as they are currently made.
+By the time we are worrying about it — too late.
+>"noting that whether a vehicle owner is making a “long drive versus trip to medical care facility” "
+>another patent to surveil and report speeding drivers: "would enable vehicles to monitor the speed of nearby cars, photograph them and send the information to police"
+> one to self-repo its own cars

+Companies advertise "active listening" technologies for targeted advertising.
+Tesla employees sharing private car data videos of road rage and car crashes.
+Used by US police departments towing Teslas to get crime scene evidence from their data

 ## How to write about the horrors, the connections